swiss-art-research-net/3M-docker/README.md

 ```
 To use bind mounts uncomment the respective `COMPOSE_FILE` line in the `.env` file and create and initialise the required directories by running the `createFoldersForBindMounts.sh` script.

+### Exporter

+The configuration includes an interface for exporting mapping files from the 3M container.
+To use the exporter, include the `docker-compose.exporter.yml` in the `COMPOSE_FILE` variable in the `.env` file and specify the `EXPORTER_HOST_NAME` variables.

 ### Maintainers

 Yannis Marketakis (marketak 'at' ics 'dot' forth 'dot' gr)